siemens-nl-fa/SIMATIC-AX-Tutorial/doc/2-coding.md

 END_VAR
 ```

-3. In this program we would like to use the **system-counters** library, to be able to utilize this library we have to declare the usage of the package in the `program.st` document.
+3. In this program we would like to use the **system-counters** library, to be able to utilize this library we have to declare the usage of the package in the `MainProgram.st` document.
 Add the following line to the top of the document:

 ```
 USING System.Counters;